 Leading chipmaker Intel has stressed that building Metaverse – at scale and accessible by billions of humans in real-time – will require a 1,000-times increase in computational efficiency from what we have today.

-Raja Koduri, a senior vice president and head of Intel’s Accelerated Computing Systems and Graphics Group, said that our computing, storage, and networking infrastructure today is simply not enough to enable this Metaverse vision, being popularised by Meta (formerly Facebook) and other companies.
+Raja Koduri, senior vice president and head of Intel’s Accelerated Computing Systems and Graphics Group, said that our computing, storage, and networking infrastructure today is simply not enough to enable this Metaverse vision popularised by Meta (formerly Facebook) and other companies.